atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/relative-vs-absolute-change.md

 Absolute changes work the other way:

 * Absolute changes on small numbers can look small even if their relative changes are large.
 I earned $40 on my investment.
-* Absolute changes on big numbers can look big even if their relative changes are large small.
+* Absolute changes on big numbers can look big even if their relative changes are small.
 The deficit has increased by 1 trillion dollars.

 ## When to use Relative vs Absolute change